Probate Q&A Series

 Apply the Law

 North Carolina law commonly focuses on whether a witness is “competent” and, in certain contexts, whether the witness is “interested” (meaning the witness or the witness’s spouse benefits from the document or transaction).
-A receipt and refunding agreement is not a will, but the same practical concern shows up in probate administration: if the witness has a financial stake (directly or through a spouse), the document may draw objections, require extra proof, or be treated as unreliable.
+A receipt and refunding agreement is not a will, and North Carolina statutes do not appear to impose a general statewide “disinterested witness” requirement for this type of receipt, but similar practical concerns can arise in probate administration if the witness has a financial stake.
 When the receipt is being submitted to the estate file and reviewed as part of closing steps, the safest practice is to use a disinterested adult witness who can later confirm the signature if needed.

 Key Requirements

-• Competent witness: The witness must be an adult who can understand what is happening and can later truthfully confirm that the signer signed the document.
+• Competent witness: The witness should be an adult who can understand what is happening and can later truthfully confirm that the signer signed the document.

 • Clean execution: The witness should watch the signer sign (or the signer should acknowledge the signature to the witness), and the witness should sign the same document promptly to reduce later disputes.